fonta-rh/two-node-toolbox-tnf/deploy/ipi-baremetalds-virt/README.md

 > Note: Log in to subscription manager where appropriate for some package installs.

 #### (Optional) Pre-configured remote host in AWS
 If you have an AWS account available, you can use the tools in [dev-env-aws-hypervisor](/deploy/dev-env-aws-hypervisor/README.md) to deploy a host that will be ready to run this installation.
-Ater finishing the process, running `make info` will provide the necessary instance information to edit `inventory.ini` (see below)
+After finishing the process, running `make info` will provide the necessary instance information to edit `inventory.ini` (see below).
+You can also run `make help` to see all available instance management commands.

 ## 2. Deploying the Cluster